 Bellevue Botanical Garden

 12001 Main St, Bellevue, WA 98005.
-Admission to the park is free and there’s plenty of parking and accessible options.
+Admission to the park is free and there are plenty of parking and accessible options.
 Open daily from dawn to dusk and worth all the time in the world.

 Cotton candy for nature lovers!
-This truly magnificent 53 acre symphony of cultivated gardens, restored woodlands, Japanese garden and natural wetlands seems to expand in every direction.
-Endless nooks and crannies of trees, plants, artwork and building structures fit perfectly into the landscape.
+Although not really “lesser-known”, I always find something new to discover with each visit — so it makes the list.
+This truly magnificent 53-acre symphony of cultivated gardens, restored woodlands, Japanese gardens, and natural wetlands seems to expand in every direction.
+Endless nooks and crannies of trees, plants, artwork, and building structures fit perfectly into the landscape.
 Although right in the heart of downtown Bellevue, the serene balance of humans interacting with nature feels more like an oasis of peace and slow calm.

 The park-like setting is a patchwork of land pieced together over the years — now offering a variety of themed zones.
 Start out in the rain garden that traverses a man-made hill up to the original home of Cal and Harriet Shorts.
-In 1981, the couple brought life to the idea of a city botanical garden by deeding their home and 7.5 acres of land to the City of Bellevue, with the requirement it remain a park for all to enjoy.
-Today the sleek mid-century home houses Copper Kettle Coffee Bar — serving up delicious coffee and fun eats — all with a 180 degree view of color, textures and organic delight.
+In 1981, the couple brought life to the idea of a city botanical garden by deeding their home and 7.5 acres of land to the City of Bellevue, with the requirement it remains a park for all to enjoy.
+Today the sleek mid-century home houses Copper Kettle Coffee Bar — serving up delicious coffee and fun eats — all with a 180-degree view of color, textures, and organic delight.

 650 W Highland Dr., Seattle, WA 98119.
 6am – 10pm.